Entropic Inequality Constraints from $e$-separation Relations in Directed Acyclic Graphs with Hidden Variables: Related Work

 \section{Related Work}

-This work builds most directly on \citep{Evans2012instrumental}, in which \(e\)-separation was introduced and Theorem~\ref{thm:evans} was derived, both of which are essential to our results.
+This work builds most directly on Ref.~\citep{Evans2012instrumental}, in which \(e\)-separation was introduced and Theorem~\ref{thm:evans} was derived, both of which are essential to our results.
 It follows in the tradition of a line of literature that aims to derive symbolic expressions of restrictions on the observed data distribution implied by a causal model with latent variables, including Refs.~\citep{tian2002testable, balke1993ivbounds,KangTian2006}.
 Entropic constraints were previously considered in Refs.~\citep{Chaves2013Entropies, Chaves2014Entropies,Weilenmann2017}.
 The entropic constraint for the instrumental scenario appears as Equation~(5) in Ref.~\citep{Chaves2014Entropies}, see also Appendix~E of Ref.~\citep{Henson2014}.
 Our work is also closely related to work in the literature on information theory on how much information can pass through channels of varying types~\citep{gamal2011communication}.
 Our proposed measure of causal strength, the \MME, is motivated by weaknesses in standard causal strength measures (e.g. ACE), which was previously discussed in Ref.~\citep{janzing2013quantifying}.

 Our results are also related to the causal discovery literature, which seeks to find the causal structures compatible with an observed data distribution~\citep{spirtes2000causation}.
-The inequality constraints posed above can be used as a further check on the outputs of causal discovery algorithms that use only equality constraints~\citep{strobl2018fast, spirtes2000causation, bernstein2019discovery}.
+The inequality constraints posed above can be used to check the outputs of existing causal discovery algorithms~\citep{strobl2018fast, spirtes2000causation, bernstein2019discovery}.